 UBC – 30 years of boosting cooperation in the Baltic Sea Region

-In September 2021, UBC turns 30 years.
+In September 2021, UBC turned 30 years.
 These thirty years of active international networking is an honorable achievement from the whole UBC community!
-The festive activities will start in spring 2021 and culminate in the special General Conference in October.

 - social media and other campaigns